tulikachoudhary/alzheimers-xai-code/README.md

 # Retrain with feedback
 python .\retrain_fb.py --db .\hitl.db --mri .\preprocessed_mri --features .\final_features.csv

---

 ## Project workflow overview
-1.Convert ADNI MRI scans (DICOM → NIfTI) and preprocess volumes.
+- Converts ADNI MRI scans (DICOM → NIfTI) and preprocesses volumes.

-2.Merge clinical, cognitive, demographic, and genetic tables into tabular features.
+- Merges clinical, cognitive, demographic, and genetic tables into tabular features.

-3. Align MRI scans with clinical rows by subject ID and exam date.
+- Aligns MRI scans with clinical rows by subject ID and exam date.

-4. Train baseline tabular models and multimodal fusion models (3D‑CNN + Bi‑LSTM).
+- Trains baseline tabular models and multimodal fusion models (3D‑CNN + Bi‑LSTM).

-5. Evaluate models and export predictions.
+- Evaluates models and exports predictions.

-6. Apply explainability methods (SHAP, LIME, PDP, Grad‑CAM) to interpret predictions.
+- Applies explainability methods (SHAP, LIME, PDP, Grad‑CAM) to interpret predictions.

-7. Use HITL feedback to refine labels and retrain models iteratively.
+- Uses HITL feedback to refine labels and retrain models iteratively.

---
+---

 ## Notes on mismatched or missing dependencies/files
-The top‑level requirements.txt contains core packages but may omit extras (e.g., shap, lime, nibabel).
+- The top‑level `requirements.txt` contains core packages but may omit extras (e.g., shap, lime, nibabel).

-Some scripts may reference either PyTorch or TensorFlow — install both if needed.
+- Some scripts may reference either PyTorch or TensorFlow — install both if needed.

-Ensure ADNI data paths are correctly set; raw data is not included in this repo.
+- Ensure ADNI data paths are correctly set; raw data is not included in this repo.

-HITL feedback requires SQLite (hitl.db) and the provided HTML form.
+- HITL feedback requires SQLite (`hitl.db`) and the provided HTML form.

+---

+## Disclaimer
+This repository is intended for **research and educational purposes only**.
+It is not reviewed or approved as a medical device and must not be used for clinical diagnosis, patient management, or healthcare decisions.